Get Your Teen Screened for Depression

 Watch for signs that your teen may be thinking about suicide.

 Most people who are depressed don’t attempt suicide, but depression can increase the risk of suicide and suicide attempts.
-Suicide is the second leading cause of death for people ages 10 to 34.
+Suicide is one of the leading causes of death for kids and teens ages 10 to 19 years.